Nearsoft/apprentice/terminal/terminal.md

 **cd** without any arguments changes to your home directory no matter where you are

-You can also take advantage of the **~** symbol and use it to change to a directory inside your home
+You can also take advantage of the **~** symbol and use it to change to a directory inside your home:

 ```
 danielvilla@Daniels-MacBook-Air:~/projects/selenium-projects/likeNeitor$ cd ~/docker
 danielvilla@Daniels-MacBook-Air:~/docker$
 ```
-or use the absoluth path (in case the directory is not in your home)
+or use the absoluth path (in case the directory is not in your home):

 ```
 danielvilla@Daniels-MacBook-Air:~$ cd /var/log/ppp/